rsyncOSX/RsyncUI/README.md

 ![GitHub Releases](https://img.shields.io/github/downloads/rsyncosx/RsyncUI/v2.7.3/total)
 [![GitHub issues](https://img.shields.io/github/issues/rsyncOSX/RsyncUI)](https://github.com/rsyncOSX/RsyncUI/issues)

-If you find RsyncUI useful, I would appreciate it if you could consider giving me a star on the GitHub.
+If you find RsyncUI useful, I would appreciate it if you could consider giving me a star.
 Each star serves as motivation for me to continue developing RsyncUI.

 This is the repository for RsyncUI, a SwiftUI based macOS application.
 RsyncUI is released for *macOS Sonoma and later*.
 RsyncUI is a GUI on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 It is `rsync` which executes the synchronize data tasks.
 The GUI is *only* for organizing tasks, setting parameters to `rsync` and make it easier to use `rsync`.